BCG-X-Official/agentkit/docs/docusaurus/docs/tool_library/template_tool.md

                 SystemMessage(content=self.system_context),
                 HumanMessage(content=self.prompt_message.format(question=query)),
             ]

+            # if run_manager is given to _agenerate_response, the output is streamed to the UI
             response = await self._agenerate_response(messages, discard_fast_llm=True, run_manager=run_manager)

-            # if you want to stream the response to an Appendix
+            # if you want to stream the response to an Appendix, or to the main text field
             if run_manager is not None:
+                # text 1
+                await run_manager.on_text(
+                    response,
+                    data_type=StreamingDataTypeEnum.TEXT,
+                    tool=self.name,
+                    step=1,
+                )

                 # appendix 1
                 await run_manager.on_text(
                     response,